Connecting with Nature Through Poetry

 Reading Poetry

 As well as writing poetry, we sometimes read poetry aloud.
-Recent walks have featured poems written on Lundy by Paul Connolly, these poems have been extracted from his book, My Humble Observatory.
-The book is available in most ot the properties and in the Lundy Shop.
+Recent walks have featured poems written on Lundy by Paul Connolly.
+These poems are extracted from his book, My Humble Observatory.
+The book is available in most of the properties and in the Lundy Shop.

 There is some evidence that reading poetry aloud contributes to our health in that it connects to the parasympathetic nervous system, slowing and calming us through rhythmic reading of words.